 #10 Need to keep your ISA for a long time

 You can hold many different types of ISAs throughout your lifetime.
 However, if you have spotted another ISA provider with a better range or benefits for you, then you have the option to transfer an ISA to your new provider.
-You will need to complete a form prior to the move, but you should also be aware you may incur penalty fees if you move any fixed-term ISAs, or if there are any exit fees.
+For this, you’ll need to complete an ISA transfer form.
+But before doing so, you should also be aware you may incur penalty fees if you move any fixed-term ISAs, or if there are any exit fees.

-You can decide to move your current ISA to the same type, or move it to a different ISA type.
+You can decide to move your current ISA to the same type or move it to a different ISA type.
 Update: As Money5 quotes, “It’s always a good idea to see what rates are being offered,” as this can help maximise your earning potential or grab a good deal.